-There are countless acne medications, prescriptions, creams, and gels out there, but have you ever considered trying natural remedies for acne?
+There are countless acne medications, prescriptions, creams, and gels out there, but have you ever considered trying natural homemade acne remedies?
 If you haven’t, we can understand why.
 Many natural remedies for acne haven’t been rigorously studied and tested the way many lab-made acne solutions have been, and it can be hard to believe something as simple as oatmeal can cure the acne you’ve been trying to get rid of for years.
 Then again, if you have tried natural remedies for acne before, you know that there are plenty of lab-made acne treatments that are poorly studied and ineffective, and there are many natural ingredients that have been used in medicine for centuries because they actually work.
-If you want to try natural remedies for acne, it’s important to know which ones work, which ones don’t, and which ones could actually make your acne worse.
+If you want to try natural homemade acne remedies, it’s important to know which ones work, which ones don’t, and which ones could actually make your acne worse.

 Natural Remedy #1: Witch Hazel for Acne

 Witch hazel is one of the most popular natural remedies for acne right now.
 But what is it exactly?
 Witch hazel is a flowering shrub also known as Hammamelis virginiana.
 It grows mostly in North America and Asia, and can supposedly help fight all three main causes of acne: inflammation, excess oil, and bacteria.
 But can it really?

 Overall, we say: maybe.
 Witch hazel has a lot of properties that might be able to combat those three main acne causes, but there’s been no research on how witch hazel affects acne directly, and the studies done on its effects on other skin conditions have been so varied and conflicting that it’s hard to say for sure how effective witch hazel really is.